 Question: "Why does my cat attack her tail?"

 Marlene, Jessica, and Dustin live with their two-year-old cat, Monkey, who they adopted at a month of age when found in a bush in their driveway.
 Monkey was born to a feral neighborhood cat.
-She gets along great with the dog's Diesel and Pangea is okay with Kali, a one-year-old sister cat, and is adjusting to the new 10-week-old kitten.
+She gets along great with the dogs Diesel and Pangea, is okay with Kali, a one-year-old sister cat, and is adjusting to the new 10-week-old kitten.

 Monkey attacks her own tail.
 Marlene says Monkey did this for a short time after she was spayed a year ago.
 "She started again intermittently about a month ago and the frequency has increased.
 Now Monkey hisses and attacks her tail, hissing, and swatting at it, all day and night.
 She will stop for short times and then start again.
 We have tried talking to her, picking her up, and squirting her with water from a squirt bottle."

-The veterinarian could find nothing wrong and suggested it was behavioral issues and suggested tests and possibly kitty Prozac, but they're beyond the owner's current budget.
+The veterinarian could find nothing wrong and suggested it was a behavioral issue and suggested tests and possibly kitty Prozac, but they're beyond the owner's current budget.
 Instead, the veterinarian suggested "calming drops" placed in Monkey's water, and Marlene got a "Good Behavior Calming Collar" (Available at Amazon) which have helped "a tiny bit but not much.

-I like to recommend we examine behavior problems first from the physical and then emotional health.
+I like to examine behavior problems first from the physical and then emotional health.
 You can use the H.I.S.S.
 Test, which stands for health, instinct, stress, and symptom solvers.
 Your veterinarian may have eliminated all these possibilities, but I'll keep this response general to help as many other readers as possible.